nikkorn/mistreevous/README.md

 }
 ```

-The number of attempts to make can be selected at random within a lower and upper bound if these are defined as two integer arguments.
+The number of attempts to make can be selected at random within a lower and upper bound if these are defined as two integer arguments in MDSL, or by setting a value of an array containing two integer values for the `attempts` property in JSON.
 In the example below, we would be retrying the action **SomeAction** between 1 and 5 times.

 *MDSL*
 ```